frajaroco/mvstpp/README.md

 ## Installation guide

-The easiest way to install the development version of `mvstpp` from GitHub is using the devtools package which can be installed run the next command:
+The easiest way to install the development version of `mvstpp` from GitHub is using the `remotes` **R** package which can be installed run the next command:
 ```
 install.packages('remotes')
 ```